 3. TrueFoundry

-TrueFoundry focuses on raw performance for organizations where latency directly impacts user experience.
-The platform is positioned as adding sub-5ms latency overhead in published benchmarks; teams should validate end-to-end p95 in their own environment.
+TrueFoundry focuses on performance and platform control for organizations where latency directly impacts user experience.
+The platform is often positioned around low gateway overhead in published references, but teams should validate end-to-end p95 latency in their own environment.

 Where TrueFoundry Fits